Philipsburg, Montana: Economy

 Since the closure of local mines and sawmills in the 1980s the town's future was uncertain.
 The surrounding county is home to more than 24 ghost towns of former mining and timber towns.
-However the 1990s saw a wave of newcomers purchasing and restoring the numerous buildings in the town's historic district.
-These included several retailers who expanded on the popularity of sapphire hunting in gravel from the nearby Sapphire Mountain range.
-The Sweet Palace candy store opened in 1998 and became a regional tourist destination.
+However the 1990s saw a wave of newcomers purchasing and restoring the numerous buildings in the town's historic district with the addition of sapphire hunting companies, art galleries, candy and jewelry stores.

 In 2003 the historic Broadway Hotel was reopened by filmmaker Jim Jenner and numerous other lodging operations followed.
-Jenner's award-winning 2017 film, "Saving the Burg" captured the story of the town's rebirth and aired on PBS more than a dozen times.
+Jenner's award-winning 2017 film, "Saving the Burg" captured the story of the town's rebirth and aired on PBS.

 Major industries in Philipsburg are Accommodation and Food Service, Educational Services, Healthcare and Social Assistance.
 The main job fields are Service, Management, Business, Science and Arts, Sales and Office.

 The Ranch at Rock Creek is Granite County's largest private employer.
 It is a luxury ranch, opened in 2007 and located 15 minutes from town, for celebrities and the well-to-do.

 Other major employers are Discovery Basin Ski Area, Granite County Medical Center and Rest Home and the Philipsburg School District.

 Philipsburg Brewing Company opened 2012 in the historical Sayrs Building, and expanded in 2015 to the historic Silver Springs Brewery on the eastern edge of town.
 The brewery sells bottled and keg beer throughout Montana and recently expanded to sell drinking water in recyclable aluminum bottles.
 The environmentally friendly packaging has led to contracts to provide bottled water to both Yellowstone and Glacier National Park concessionaires.

 Project Vote Smart was located approximately 25 miles from Philipsburg for 16 years.
 It annually attracted interns to work on its elected official database and many of the organization's employees lived in Philipsburg.
 After the 2016 presidential election, Vote Smart relocated to Des Moines, Iowa.